wangyu-/udp2raw/README.md

 ### Encrpytion, Anti-Replay
 * Encrypt your traffic with AES-128-CBC.
-* Protect data integrity by MD5 or CRC32.
+* Protect data integrity by HMAC-SHA1 (or weaker MD5/CRC32).
 * Defense replay attack with an anti-replay window, smiliar to IPSec and OpenVPN.

 ### Failure Dectection & Stablization (Connection Recovery)